bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 class User extends ResourceObject
 {% endhighlight %}

-`@Cacheable` annotated resource object works as cache without time limit.
+`@Cacheable` annotated resource objects are cached without a time limit.
-Cache is updated not by expiry time (unless you specify) but any no GET request in same class.
-(Parameter is looked to determine identify)
+The cache will be updated by any non-GET request on the same class  with no expiry time (unless you specify one).
+A parameter is inspected to determine identity of the resource.

-`@Cacheable` annotated resource object will have `Last-Modified` and `ETag` headers.
+`@Cacheable` annotated resource objects will have `Last-Modified` and `ETag` headers added automatically.

 {% highlight php %}
 <?php